 ITEMS IN FPM ON TOPIC:

-A summary of the clinical preventive services Medicare covers and the circumstances under which they're covered as well guidance about how to get paid for them.
+The article provides a summary of the clinical preventive services Medicare covers, the circumstances under which they're covered and guidance about how to get paid for them.

 The article explains steps physicians must take if they no longer want to be participating providers in the Medicare program.

 Even paying physicians too little may be too much for Medicare.

 Its payment system undervalues primary care, and its regulations include jail time for physicians' mistakes.
 What's not to love?